LLEGIT/cinema_manager/README.md

 # my_cinema
-Finished PHP school project using a cinema database
+Finished PHP CRUD (CREATE/READ/UPDATE/DELETE) project

-It uses mysqli method to create queries over the DB with results displayed in HTML Can only be displayed using a localhost (ex: LAMP for Ubuntu) To navigate properly, launch index.html first then you're good to go !
+It uses mysqli methods to create queries over a database with results displayed in HTML

+It works only using a localhost (ex: LAMP for Ubuntu) and by importing the cinema.sql in a DB named 'cinema' with phpMyAdmin or something similar

+To navigate properly, launch index.html first then you're good to go !